 Items on "Reserve" are special items being used by classes.
 Print reserves (books & scores) are kept behind the circulation desk at the Robinson Music Library.
-Audio reserves may be found in the Media Center.
+Media reserves may be found in the Media Center.
 All reserves are for use within the library.

 To find what's on reserve, search the library catalog by course or by professor / instructor to determine what is on reserve and where it is located.
 In some cases, the only copy may be found at a CWRU library, such as the Kulas Music Library

 You may also search KSL Reserves for electronic reserves at Case.

 You may borrow reserve materials if you are:

 - A CWRU Music faculty member or student

 - A CWRU Dance faculty member or student

 Loan Periods: Patrons may only check out one item at a time for in-library use.
 All materials must be returned prior to closing.